International Day of Sign Languages - September 23

 Interesting Facts

-• Socrates spoke about the gesture method of communication as follows: “If a person did not have the opportunity to speak, he would try to express his thoughts with gestures using his hands, or other parts of the body.”
+• Socrates once said, “If people did not have the opportunity to speak, they would try to express their thoughts with gestures using their hands or other parts of the body.”

-• The founder of the first alphabet for deaf and mute people was Pedro Ponce de Leon.
+• The first alphabet for deaf and mute people was developed by Pedro Ponce de Leon.

 International Day of Sign Languages is observed on September 23 each year.